thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Subject

 {{!RFC5280}} mandates that Root CA certificates MUST have a non-empty subject field.
 The subject field MUST contain the commonName, the organizationName, and the countryName attribute and MAY contain an organizationalUnitName attribute.
+If a subjectAltName extension is present, it SHOULD be set to a value consistent with the subject and SHOULD NOT be marked critical.

 ### Authority Key Identifier